 FBA Wizard’s monthly subscription is $99 a month.
 Due to recent success and a limit placed on the number of users on the platform, you might have to wait for spaces to open up before purchasing the software.

 An automated repricing tool can boost your sales.
 Just imagine not having to watch for price changes from your competitors.
-Alpha Repricer, the best Amazon repricing software, provides a very flexible method of setting rules to reprice your items.
+Alpha Repricing tool, the best Amazon repricer, provides a very flexible method of setting rules to reprice your items.
 Additionally, it provides algorithmic repricing that aggressively competes for the Buy Box.
 Some of the features available are:

 - Continuous repricing